 After studying Economics in Reutlingen and Paris, Deniz’s career at Porsche AG started at 2004 as an Online Specialist.
 In 2007, he progressed to because Manager Digital and Dialogue Marketing.
 Subsequently in 2015, he became Manager Communication Strategy and Retail Marketing at Porsche before he commenced his current role.

-(Manresa, 1966) A gemologist by profession, Rosa Tous studied at the Gemological Institute of America in Los Angeles and undertook the PADE program at IESE.
-She is currently a member of JORGC, the official association of jewelers, goldsmiths, watchmakers, and gemologists of Catalonia.
-Rosa Tous has been the corporate vice president of TOUS since 2013, Chair of the Rosa Oriol Foundation since 2008, a board member of the non-profit Círculo Fortuny since 2016, as well as from the Foro de Marcas Renombradas of Spain since 2019.
+Rosa is a Graduate Gemmologist by the Gemological Institute of America in Los Angeles and undertook the PADE program at IESE.
+She is currently second Vice President of JORGC, the official association of jewelers, goldsmiths, watchmakers, and gemologists of Catalonia.
+Rosa Tous has been the corporate vice president of TOUS since 2013, a board member of the nonprofit Círculo Fortuny since 2016, as well as from the Foro de Marcas Renombradas of Spain since 2019.
 She is the Chair of the ANDEMA Association for the Defense of Brands since March 2017.
+Member of the TOUS board since 1998.

 Rosa was the key driver for the organization of the first training courses for inhouse staff at head office and in the stores.
 She actively engages in forums and presentations on strategies and family businesses and has given seminars on marketing and communications at universities throughout her career.